MirrorNetworking/Mirror/doc/Articles/General/Migration.md

 ## Migrating a project from UNet (HLAPI)

-This guide gives you a step by step instruction for migrating your project from HLAP to Mirror.
-Mirror is a fork of UNet.
+This guide gives you a step by step instruction for migrating your project from HLAP to MirrorNG.
+MirrorNG is a fork of UNet.
 As such the migration is straight forward for most projects.

 You should review the information on the [Deprecations](Deprecations.md) page to see if your project will be impacted.